Instructor: Robert Small

 Media today has also grown more accessible to the mass population than at any other time in history, with the advent of streaming services, high speed computers, new portable viewing devices and the arrival of 5G networks.
 Our goal for this class is to have students explore the different forms of media and interpret its impact on our social fabric.
 Often disguised as news, marketing or even entertainment, the media has become the ultimate voice inﬂuencing and educating society.
 Sometimes for good but often for nefarious reasons.

 Can You Believe This?
 The title of this class reflects the real concern about the ethics of today ’s media.
 Is it honest, misleading, credible, propaganda or part of the deep fake?
-In this class students will watch and discuss selected documentaries, debate posted content from competing news outlets, and review its effects on society.
+In this class students will watch and discuss selected documentaries, and debate posted content from competing news outlets, and review its effects on society.
+We will study the importance of STORY in all aspects of media.

 Part theory and part hands-on learning, “Can You Believe This?” is a class that will benefit students interested in most major fields of study, be it law, politics, science, medicine, technology, business, communications, media or the arts.
 It follows the teachings of The Center for Media Literacy with the ultimate end goal to teach us how to make wise choices.

-The class will offer students the opportunity to develop a documentary concept of their own and shoot a short trailer and a written outline for their idea.
-We will be treated to several lectures by contemporary documentarians, producers and journalist, followed by Q & A sessions.
+The class will offer students the opportunity to develop a story and documentary concept of their own.
+Working in teams, we will create and shoot a short piece of content as a final project.
+The class will be treated to several lectures by contemporary documentarians, producers and journalist, followed by Q & A sessions.